thenameisVLH/Matrix/README.md

 # Matrix
 Matrix Discord Bot - Privacy Policy - Rules - and Overview

-Matrix is a Discord Bot that creates polls.
+Matrix is a Discord Bot that creates polls, has miscellaneous commands, and is an administration bot.

 Head to the website Below: